kgish/ember-rails-template/README.md

 $ bin/rails server
 ```

 Then cross your fingers and point your favorite browser to [http://localhost:3000](http://localhost:3000).
+Voilà, mon ami.

 ### Cleanup and final polish